lupyuen/lupyuen.github.io/src/rust2.md

   1D 00 08 00 00
 ```

+We pass the data as a __Mutable Reference__ "`&mut`" because we expect the contents to be changed during the SPI Transfer.

 The value of SX1262 Register 8 is returned as the __last byte__ of the SPI Response...

 ```rust